Chart Color Schemes

 Lilyfield - Rozelle's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results for Lilyfield-Rozelle, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 79% of the total population (11,209 people), compared to the national average of 55.3%.
+Lilyfield-Rozelle shows excellent health outcomes, with very low prevalence of common conditions across all ages.
+Private health cover is exceptionally high at approximately 79% of the total population of 11,209 people, compared to the national average of 55.3%.

-Mental health issues and asthma are the most common medical conditions in the area, impacting 8.2 and 7.1% of residents respectively.
-A total of 73.8% of residents declare themselves completely clear of medical ailments, slightly higher than the Greater Sydney average of 73.2%.
-The area has 14.6% of residents aged 65 and over (2,056 people), with health outcomes among seniors being particularly strong and broadly in line with the general population's health profile.
+The most prevalent medical conditions are mental health issues and asthma, affecting 8.2 and 7.1% respectively.
+A total of 73.8% of residents report no medical ailments, slightly higher than Greater Sydney's 73.2%.
+As of the latest data, 14.6% of residents are aged 65 and over (2,056 people).
+Health outcomes among seniors align with those of the general population.

 Frequently Asked Questions - Health